 Here are five reasons why it pays to go electric with your company cars:

-A reduction in company car tax for the employee in the 2020/21 tax yearFully electric cars will be eligible for a 0% Benefit In Kind rate, which means that you pay no company car tax on a fully electric car in this tax year.
-According to the government’s latest announcements, the Benefit In Kind rate is set to rise to 1% in 2021/22, and up to 2% in 2022/23.
+A reduction in company car tax for the employee in the 2021/22 tax yearFully electric cars will be eligible for a 1% Benefit In Kind rate in the 2021/22 tax year, which means that you pay very little company car tax on a fully electric car in this tax year.
+According to the government’s latest announcements, the Benefit In Kind rate is set to rise to 2% in 2022/23.

 This 0% or low Benefit In Kind rate represents a huge saving over some of the Benefit In Kind rates for petrol and diesel company cars which can run as high as 25-37%.
 You can read more on this topic here.